joannayu25/NLP_Project_MIDS-W266/README.md

 2. Investigate how domain relevance of unlabeled data affects performance of the semi-supervised model.

 ### About the Data

 The main dataset, IMDb movie review dataset, is an ideal dataset for the proposed experiments since it contains a good amount of labeled and unlabeled examples.
 In addition, using a movie review dataset allows for the possibility of appending additional movie review data if one wishes to experiment with data beyond the size of the IMDb.

 _ | _ | _ | _
 _ | **Postive** | **Negative** | **Total**|
 **Labeled Training Data** | 12,500 | 12,500 | 25,000|
 **Test Data** | - | - | 25,000|
 **Unlabeled Training Data** | - | - | 50,000|

-Dataset for domain relavance experimentations
+Dataset for domain relavance experimentations:

 _ | _
 _ | **Domain Relevance**
 **IMDb Movie Reviews** | In-Domain